groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-files/_index.md

     print(f"Error copying file: {e.message}")
 ```

-### Try It Yourself
+### Smart Copy Strategies

+1. **Use meaningful naming**: Add timestamps or version numbers to copied files
+2. **Organize copies logically**: Store backups in dedicated folders
+3. **Verify copy integrity**: Check that copied files have the same size as originals
+4. **Monitor storage usage**: Keep track of space used by copied files

+### Testing Your Copy Implementation

+To test your copy functionality:

-1. Replace the source file path with a document in your storage
+1. Ensure you have a source file in your storage
-2. Replace the destination file path with your preferred path
+2. Update the source and destination paths in your code
-3. Run the code and verify that the copy was successful
+3. Run the code and verify the copy succeeds
-4. Check your cloud storage dashboard to confirm both files appear
+4. Check your storage to confirm both files exist

-## 5. Move Files within Cloud Storage
+## 5. Moving Files within Cloud Storage - Organizing Your Documents

-Finally, let's learn how to move files within your cloud storage, which is useful for organizing your documents.

-### Step-by-Step Instructions
+File moving is perfect for organizing documents, implementing workflows, or relocating files to appropriate folders.

+### When You'll Move Files

+- **Document organization**: Moving files to appropriate folders
+- **Workflow management**: Moving files through processing stages
+- **User management**: Relocating files between user folders
+- **Archive management**: Moving old files to archive folders

+### Understanding File Movement

+Moving files involves these steps:

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authentication**: Your app authenticates with the API
-2. Specify the source file path
+2. **Source identification**: You specify the current file location
-3. Specify the destination file path
-4. Optionally specify the source and destination storage names
+3. **Destination specification**: You define the new location
+4. **Move execution**: The API relocates the file
-5. Execute the move request
+5. **Verification**: You confirm the move was successful

-6. Verify the file was successfully moved
+### Move Examples for Organization

-### cURL Example
+Basic cURL example:

 ```bash
 curl -X PUT "https://api.groupdocs.cloud/v2.0/viewer/storage/file/move/viewerdocs/source-document.docx?destPath=viewerdocs/moved-document.docx&srcStorageName=MyStorage&destStorageName=MyStorage" \